LostmyCigar/TombOfAlar/README.md

 Note: I will not be writing detailed information code implementation here.
 This will be more about the code structure and how we worked as a team.

-Some things I did gameplay wise here and would live to talk about in person though are:
+Some things I did gameplay wise here and would love to talk about in person though are:

   - **Projectile movement**
 Targeting, Turning, Accelerating, Deaccelerating, etc